 2. Medium soiled suitcases

-Mix a solution of 3 cups of warm water with 1/2 cup of white vinegar, dip a rag in the solution, wring it out very well (until the rag is only slightly damp) and gently scrub the interior of your suitcase, focusing on air in the areas of visible discoloration or residue.
+Mix a solution of 3 cups of warm water with 1/2 cup of white vinegar.
+Dip a rag in the solution.
+Wring it out very well (until the rag is only slightly damp).
+Then, gently scrub the interior of your suitcase, focusing on areas of visible dirt.
 Try not to get your suitcase too wet, as they can be difficult to dry in some climates.

-Removing odors: often, airing out a suitcase outside on a sunny day is sufficient to remove a surprisingly aggressive amount of odors, but for extra odor busting power, use charcoal shoe deodorizers or leave the suitcase to sit with a paper bag filled with unscented kitty litter.
+Removing odors: often, airing out a suitcase outside on a sunny day is sufficient to remove a surprisingly aggressive amount of odors.
+For extra odor-busting power, use charcoal shoe deodorizer.
+You can also leave the suitcase to sit with a paper bag filled with unscented kitty litter.
 Both treatments will absorb odors from the suitcase, leaving it fresh and ready for your next trip.

 Some travelers even swear by tearing off a piece of Charcoal-Infused Filter Paper and placing it in their suitcase liner to control odors both in storage and on the road.

 For cleaning heavily soiled suitcases, you may want to call in a professional cleaner.
 Some dry cleaners accept suitcases for cleaning.

 If you are unable to find a cleaner for your deeply soiled suitcase, try following the instructions for a medium soiled suitcase, but use a bit wetter rag and refresh your cleaning solution as needed so you are always cleaning with a clean rag.